The skin is the body’s largest organ and is the first line of defence against the sun, pollutants, and extreme temperatures.

 Educating patients on the importance of protection from solar damage, and changes to existing moles is essential to early detection, diagnosing, treating and managing ongoing skin conditions and is key to saving your life.

 An annual skin check should be on everyone’s calendar and there is no better time than now to arrange an appointment that can save your life.
-Dr Paula Hade and Dr Megan Kelly are her MEDICAL onsite specialists ready to take care of you and help with any concerns on new or existing moles you may have.
+Dr Paula Hade and Dr Megan Kelly are her Medical onsite specialists ready to take care of you and help with any concerns on new or existing moles you may have.

 Dr Paula Hade areas of interest include all areas of women’s health, antenatal care, children’s health, preventive health and skin health.